hannahbull/sign_language_segmentation/README.md

 # Example

-An example of applying this model to extract the Subtitle-Units for a YouTube video is provided at [this Google Colab link](https://colab.research.google.com/drive/1YAfwTycO2ZvDGFHwbx5pSmHbpAlcOylN?usp=sharing)
+An example of applying this model to extract the Subtitle-Units for a YouTube video is provided at [this Google Colab link](https://colab.research.google.com/drive/1YAfwTycO2ZvDGFHwbx5pSmHbpAlcOylN?usp=sharing).

+To produce

 ```python apply_model.py --which_keypoints 'body'```